biocross/VITacademics/README.md

 VITacademics - Android App
 ============

-As the old repository was getting too messed, here a new clean repository containing the live verision on the app.
+As the old repository was getting too messed up, here's a new clean repository containing the live verision on the app.

 Current Version: 1.2